nf-core/eager/docs/usage.md

 - [DamageProfiler](https://github.com/Integrative-Transcriptomics/DamageProfiler)
 - [PMDTools documentation](https://github.com/pontussk/PMDtools)

-If using TSV input, DamageProfiler is performed library, i.e. after lane merging.
+If using TSV input, DamageProfiler is performed per library, i.e. after lane merging.
 PMDtools and  BAM Trimming is run after library merging of same-named library BAMs that have the same type of UDG treatment.
 BAM Trimming is only performed on non-UDG and half-UDG treated data.